A journal from Gabriola Island in the Salish Sea by Nick Doe

 The smoking economy.
 Tobacco was once grown here, p.30

 Tatshenshini-Alsek petroglyph.
-Similarities with one on Gabriola, p.30
+Similarities with DgRw228 on Gabriola, p.30

 Travel broadens the mind.
 Thoughts on seeing pre-Cambrian shale, p.31